 The Health Education and Advocacy Unit of the Office of the Attorney General may be able to help.
 Click Here for More Information

 The MSHA Executive Board develops a legislative agenda for each session of the Maryland General Assembly.
-MSHA retains Davion E. Percy as our lobbyist.
-Our lobbyist assists with constructing the annual agenda so that we may focus our communication with local legislators to maximize our influence on policymaking.
+MSHA retains a lobbyist.
+The lobbyist assists with constructing the annual agenda so that we may focus our communication with local legislators to maximize our influence on policymaking.

 MSHA strives to enhance communications with members through its website, email communications, and other technology so that we may quickly advise members of upcoming legislative issues.
 We also host an annual Legislative Action Day workshop to inform members about ways to influence the legislative process.